Getting Started

 The pipeline will keep streaming the data from the generator source connector to

-the file destination connector as long as Conduit is running.
+the log destination connector as long as Conduit is running.
 To stop Conduit,

 press Ctrl + C